AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

 >[!NOTE]
 >
->Delivery outlines are essentially used in the context of direct mail campaigns.
+>Delivery outlines are exclusively used in the context of direct mail campaigns.

 A delivery outline denotes a structured set of elements (documents, branches/stores, promotional coupons, etc.) created in the company and for a particular campaign.